cwrc/CWRC-Writer-Dev-Docs/README.md

 #### Test and code

-* write a test (or two) for your new feature (in 'spec' directory)
+* write a test (or two) for your new feature

-* `npm test` to start mocha and automatically rerun the tests whenever you change a file
+* `npm test` to run the tests

 * write some code to satisfy new test

-NOTE:  most tests for the moment use mocha and chai, but we intend to move to TAPE.
+Depending on the type of package, different tests are used:

+###### no DOM no browswer no problem

+Testing of non-DOM (no interaction with the browser DOM, so can run either in browser or on server in node.js) packages is described in the [cwrc-git](https://github.com/jchartrand/CWRC-Git) package.

+###### DOM

+Testing of packages that interact with the browser DOM is described in the [cwrc-git-dialogs](https://github.com/jchartrand/cwrc-git-dialogs) package.

+###### REST API

+Testing of REST API calls is described in the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) package.

 #### Commit to Github / Build in Travis / Release to NPM

-We use [commitizen](https://www.npmjs.com/package/commitizen), [Travis](https://travis-ci.org), [semantic-release](https://www.npmjs.com/package/semantic-release), [Istanbul](https://www.npmjs.com/package/istanbul), and [codecov.io](https://codecov.io) for our commits, builds, NPM releases, code coverage, and code coverage reporting.
-This should all be mostly setup, but you may have to rerun some portions on your own machine.
+We use [commitizen](https://www.npmjs.com/package/commitizen), [Travis](https://travis-ci.org), [semantic-release](https://www.npmjs.com/package/semantic-release), [Istanbul](https://www.npmjs.com/package/istanbul) (although Istanbul has just been subsumed into NYC so we'll soon have to update), and [codecov.io](https://codecov.io) for our commits, builds, NPM releases, code coverage, and code coverage reporting.
+This should all be mostly setup when you clone the repository, but you may have to rerun some portions on your own machine.
 For a full description of the setup see below [How to Create a CWRC package](#how-to-create-a-cwrc-package).

-Semantic-release has set up a Travis build (on the Travis web site in the Travis account associated with the given Github username) and a trigger in GitHub to run the Travis build on the Travis site whenever you push a change to the GitHub repo.
+Semantic-release will have set up a Travis build (on the Travis web site in the Travis account associated with the given Github username) and a trigger in GitHub to run the Travis build on the Travis site whenever you push a change to the GitHub repo.
 The Travis build will in turn trigger semantic-release to deploy a new version to the NPM registry if the commited change is either a new feature or a breaking change.

 ##### Commits

-To submit a commit, stage your changes (e.g., git add -A) then instead of using git's commit command, use `npm run commit` which uses commitizen to create commits that are structured to adhere to the semantic-release conventions (the same conventions as those used by Google: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit )
+To submit a commit, stage your changes (e.g., git add -A) then instead of using git's commit command, use `npm run commit` which uses commitizen to create commits that adhere to the semantic-release conventions (the same conventions as those used by Google: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit )

-The NPM `ghooks` package is used to add two pre-commit git hooks that will check that all mocha tests pass and that code coverage is 100% (as caluclated by istanbul) before allowing a commit to proceed.
+The NPM `ghooks` package (ghooks has just been replaced by [husky](https://github.com/typicode/husky) so we'll soon have to upgrade) is used to add two pre-commit git hooks that will check that all tests pass and that code coverage is 100% (as caluclated by istanbul) before allowing a commit to proceed.
 The hooks are set in package.json:

 ```
 "config": {